tjharke13/JsonToggler/README.md

 These config values are used to determine if a feature toggle is enabled for the application and should be updated via config transforms when published to different environments.

+Applications
+---
+This is a list of applications you would like to support for this application.
+This is a comma seperated list.
+If not provided it will default to "All".
+If set to "All" it will use all feature toggles.
+If you say AppXYZ, only feature toggles for this application will be enabled.

 Environment
 ---
 The environment this application is currently running in.
 This will be used to determine if the feature is enabled for the application in it's current environment.